shikha1108/notes/technicalTerms.md

 ### JAVA

 #### Generics:

-* Generics in Java provide a way to create classes, interfaces, and methods with type parameters.
-This allows you to write code that can work with different types without sacrificing type safety.
+* What: (If I have to talk about generics, I can say that Generics) provide a way to create classes, interfaces, and methods with type parameters.
+* Why: (The biggest advantage of using generics is that) we can work with different types without sacrificing type safety.
+* How: (Lets take an example, )
-> For example, if we write a method to search an element, then we can write like this:
+> if we write a method to search an element, then we can write like this:
 ```java
 private static Boolean search(List<String> list, String key) {}
 //we can write this using generics